Existing Borrower FAQ’s

 What if I need to change the terms of the mortgage?

-If you need to change the term of your mortgage, add or remove a borrower, change your repayment method or update us on any other changes please contact us on 01509 631950 to speak to one of our friendly advisers.
+If you need to change the term of your mortgage, add or remove a borrower, change your repayment method or update us on any other changes please contact our to friendly Mortgage Advice Team on 01509 631950 or email [email protected]

 Can I borrow more to improve my home?

-Are there any fees when switching to a new deal?
+Are there any fees when switching to a new mortgage deal?